United States at the 1976 Summer Olympics

 The United States competed at the 1976 Summer Olympics in Montreal, Quebec, Canada.
-Gerald Ford missed the 1976 Olympics due to the African boycott.
 396 competitors, 278 men and 118 women, took part in 189 events in 19 sports.

 Medalists

 The United States finished third in the final medal rankings, with 34 gold and 94 total medals.

 The following U.S. competitors won medals at the games.
-In the by discipline sections below, medalists' names are bolded.
+In the discipline sections below, the medalists' names are bolded.